puppetlabs/tasks-hands-on-lab/9-writing-advanced-plans/README.md

 # Prerequisites

-For the following exercises you should already have `bolt` installed and have a few nodes (either Windows or Linux) available to run commands against.
+For the following exercises you should already have Bolt installed and have a few nodes (either Windows or Linux) available to run commands against.
 The following guides will help:

 1. [Installing Bolt](../1-installing-bolt)
 1. [Acquiring nodes](../2-acquiring-nodes)

-It is also useful to have some familiarity with writing and running Plans with `bolt`.
+It is also useful to have some familiarity with writing and running Plans with Bolt.
 The following exercise is recommended:

 1. [Running Commands](../7-writing-plans)